 Perhaps people believe that autistics are lonely, needy of friends and should be given a chance to experience a “normal” social environment.
 However, I believe that autistics need:

 - Physical Space: A private space with minimal sensory noise where they can feel safe

 - Emotional Space: A deep relationship built on their special interests and opinions

-- Social Space: The ability to make useful contribution to society on their own terms, accomplishing what other people could not do
+- Social Space: The ability to make useful contributions to society on their terms, accomplishing what other people could not do

 - Exploration Space: The ability to experience their choices without judgment and harm (when they come of age to develop self-will)

 Autistics are best presented as skilled, useful people rather than as socially inept, clumsy people in need of help whenever possible.
 Translating all these into practical terms, we can:

 - Help connect autistics to other people of the same interests and opinions

 - Help autistics find, refine, and package their talents so that they can contribute to their social groups (e.g. be the event photographer)